 Roller coasters galore, 4D cutting edge, fully immersive thrill rides, and one of the world’s largest loops, a 100-foot looping coaster, makes Six Flags one of the most exciting parks in the country.
 Check out the giant drop that takes you to the top of the 227-foot tower more than 20 stories in the air, where you will experience the sheer drop straight down.

 So, get the camper ready.
-Pack the summer clothes and bathing suits and get out to Illinois but make sure you stop in Marshall!
+Pack the summer clothes and bathing suits and get out to Illinois but make sure you stop in Marshall and visit!